sethgho/MetroRappidAndroid/README.md

 - But, CapMetro's app is hard to use.
 See [CapMetroApp: When should I take the bus home?](https://github.com/sethgho/MetroRappidAndroid/wiki/CapMetro-App---When-should-I-take-the-bus-home)

-## What We Did
+##Solution

-Reverse engineer CapMetro's app and find their hidden API.
-[Document it](https://github.com/luqmaan/MetroRappid/wiki/The-CapMetro-API).
+We reversed engineer CapMetro's app to find their hidden API.
+We also created[documentation for the hidden/secret CapMetro API](https://github.com/luqmaan/MetroRappid/wiki/The-CapMetro-API).
-Use that API to get the realtime data.
-Build an Android app that shows realtime arrivals for MetroRapid and MetroRail, really quickly.
+We then used that API to get the realtime data, and built an Android app that shows realtime arrivals for MetroRapid and MetroRail, really quickly.

-## Solution

 Step 1.
 Select A Route
 And Direction